Little Diomede Island: In popular culture

 Little Diomede was featured in the first episode of Full Circle with Michael Palin, a 1997 BBC documentary series in which the broadcaster Michael Palin traversed many of the countries of the Pacific Rim.
 The Diomede Islands are also featured in the novel Further Tales of the City, by Armistead Maupin, and the miniseries based on the book.
 In addition, Alexander Armstrong visited the island as part of his 2015 series Land of the Midnight Sun.
+Little Diomede was also featured in the 1952 film Arctic Flight, starring Wayne Morris and Lola Albright.